USRSE/usrse.github.io/_posts/newsletters/2024-02-29-newsletter.md

 Calling all software developers and scientists who are interested in algorithms, software and data systems related to space physics, heliophysics, geospace and related sciences!
 Come see what your colleagues are working on!

 The European Space Agency (ESA) is pleased to host the venue of the upcoming DASH (Data Analysis and Software in Heliophysics) and IHDEA (International Heliophysics Data Environment Alliance) [annual meetings](https://www.cosmos.esa.int/web/ihdea/ihdea-dash-2024) in its premises at European Space Astronomy Centre (ESAC), near Madrid Spain from 14 to 18 October 2024.
-This will be an hybrid meeting.
+This will be a hybrid meeting.

 ## 2024 Improving Scientific Software Conference